Al Jazirah (newspaper): Content

 Al Jazirah usually publishes reports and interviews concerning national, Arab and international issues.
 The paper is mostly known for its daily supplements on different topics such as economy, sports, culture, computers, medicine and science.
 It also has a weekly supplement, Telecom and Digital World, and carries cartoons.

 The Arab Press Network states that the paper extensively covers the activities of the ruling Saudi family and adopts an uncritical approach towards the government's policies on most of its 60 daily pages.
 It is further discussed that its columnists and the debate they initiate are both weak.
 The minister of health Ghazi Al Gosaibi's poem written for King Fahd, entitled "A Pen Bought and Sold", was published on the front page of the paper in 1984.
 In the poem, Al Gosaibi indirectly accused the ruling elites, including Prince Sultan, then minister of defense, of corruption and Saudi Oger of improper tender activities regarding the public hospitals.
 King Fahd fired him after reading the poem.

 On 7 February 1999 Al Jazirah published a rare interview with a senior Saudi royal woman, Haya bint Saad Al Sudairi, who was one of King Abdulaziz's spouses, as part of the centennial celebrations of Riyadh's capture by him.
 In the interview she said "whatever has been and will be said about the King [Abdulaziz] cannot reflect the [whole] truth."

 On 3 and 10 January 2002, a commentary entitled "Why Pork Is Forbidden?” by Muhammad bin Saad al Shuwayir was published in the paper.
 The author said that the transformation of the Jews into apes and pigs was a punishment "because monkeys and pigs were considered among the lowliest of animals, in nature and manners".
 He further stated that Jews always represent the human lowness, as expressed in Quran.
+Al Jazirah was among the pro-Saudi publications such as Al-Hayat, Asharq Al-Awsat and Okaz which uncovered the position of Saudi Arabia concerning the potential invasion of Iraq by the United States in 2002.
+These media outlets advised Iraqi President Saddam Hussein either to abdicate or to commit suicide to avoid the American invasion.

 Jasser Abdulaziz al Jasser, a columnist of Al Jazirah, criticised Russia, especially Sergey Lavrov, for supporting Assad regime's Alawite minority rule over a Sunni majority in Syria on 24 March 2012.
 Al Jasser argued that the same tactics used by Russia to oppress Muslim majority in Chechnya, and the Caucasus were employed by Assad to oppress Sunni majority in Syria.
 Al Jazirahs front page on 17 June 2012 was entirely in black and white, showing photographs of King Abdullah and Crown Prince Nayef, who died in Geneva on 16 June 2012.